RedMisao/Cataclysm-DDA-Touhou-Mod/Touhou/README.md

 ### Characters
+* **Aya Shameimaru:** Uses wind spells.
+The earnest, most pure, fastest Tengu reporter is always on the look of interesting news.
 * **Fujiwara no Mokou:** Uses fire spells, fights with a custom martial art that increases her damage the more she fights, while also making her more vulnerable.
 Sadly not immortal anymore.
 * **Hong Meiling:** Uses qi spells, fights using a special form of Tai Chi focused on defense, with windows of opportunity after blocking attacks.
 Nap time can't come soon enough.
 * **Iku Nagae:** Uses electric spells, fights by whipping and shocking enemies to death, while dancing elegantly on the battlefield.
+* **Reisen:** Uses a mysterious ability.
+Recently conscripted into the Lunarian Defence Corps, fights aided by her service Lunarian rifle, and "basic" military training.
+She's trying her best!
 * **Reisen Udongein Inaba:** Uses wavelength manipulation.
 Former member of the Elite Lunarian Defence Corps, proficient with firearms with a touch of medicine at the side.
 Starts with a Lunarian tech pistol.
-* **Reisen:** Uses a mysterious ability.
-Recently conscripted into the Lunarian Defence Corps, fights aided by her service Lunarian rifle, and "basic" military training.
-She's trying her best!
-* **Reiuji Utsuho:** Uses nuclear spells.
-She's half Hell Raven, half sun god, half pet, wholly awesome.
 * **Remilia Scarlet:** Uses Red Magic.
 The charismatic leader of the Scarlet Devil Mansion, nothing can oppose her when she's serious.
 * **Rin Kaenbyou :** Uses destructive fire spells, and calls forth Vengeful spirits to assist her in battle.
 Drives a wooden cart powered by her dead enemies
 * **Sakuya Izayoi:** Uses time spells, fights by throwing knives and cleaning it elegantly and perfectly up afterwards.
-* **Seiga Kaku:** Uses wicked spells, fights without care for human life and norms, all while forcing "collateral damage" victims back to life to fight for her.
+* **Seiga Kaku:** Uses wicked spells, fights without care for human life or norms, all while forcing "collateral damage" victims back to life to fight for her.
-* **Shameimaru Aya:** Uses wind spells.
-The earnest, most pure, fastest Tengu reporter is always on the look of interesting news.
 * **Tenshi Hinanawi:** Uses earth spells.
 Very resistant to physical damage, very susceptible to boredom, she wields the Sword of Hisou and fights with a martial art focused on critical attacks over anything else.
+* **Utsuho Reiuji:** Uses nuclear spells.
+She's half Hell Raven, half sun god, half pet, wholly awesome.
 * **Youmu Konpaku:** Uses sword techniques.
 Also trained in gardening, she wields Roukanken and Hakurouken, two Youkai katana capable of cutting anything!